 The Department of Agriculture, Water and the Environment revealed that it was managing the discovery of beetles in imported containers and cargo.
 According to the Department, their interceptions of the cargo “occurred in imported non-food goods, such as refrigerators, car parts, nuts and bolts, as well as empty containers and high-risk food goods such as spices and flour.”

-Three customers had purchased a fridge from The Good Guys, only to find it crawling with beetles.
+Three customers had purchased a fridge from The Good Guys, only to find them crawling with beetles.
 As a result, three of their stores were closed.
 The Department of Primary Industries announced that they would be undertaking “urgent measures” including stricter import conditions for goods at high risk.

 In December 2020, the Department again announced that they were managing the detection of Khapra Beetle in a contaminated import of baby highchairs.